TeamAutoMod/AutoMod/README.md

 - And much, much more

 ## Self-hosting/Development
 To run a local version, download or fork this repo and create a ``config.json`` file in the ``backend`` folder filling out the required values as shown in the ``config.json.example`` file.
+Then run ``pip install -r requirements.txt`` to install the required dependencies.
+The file you have to run in order to start the bot is ``launch.py`` in the root folder.
 You can use your local version on your own servers, but please don't make it public.

 ## Resources
 - [Invite the bot](https://automod.xyz/invite)